jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

         The batch executed successfully
         process-state: reload-required

+     You may see the following warnings in the server log.
+You can ignore these warnings.

+        [Server:app-oneB] WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-1) JGRP000015: the send buffer of socket ManagedMulticastSocketBinding was set to 1MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max send buffer in the OS correctly (e.g. net.core.wmem_max on Linux)
+        [Server:app-oneB] WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-1) JGRP000015: the receive buffer of socket ManagedMulticastSocketBinding was set to 20MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max receive buffer in the OS correctly (e.g. net.core.rmem_max on Linux)
+        [Server:app-oneB] WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-1) JGRP000015: the send buffer of socket ManagedMulticastSocketBinding was set to 1MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max send buffer in the OS correctly (e.g. net.core.wmem_max on Linux)
+        [Server:app-oneB] WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-1) JGRP000015: the receive buffer of socket ManagedMulticastSocketBinding was set to 25MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max receive buffer in the OS correctly (e.g. net.core.rmem_max on Linux)
+        [Server:app-oneA] WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-6) JGRP000015: the send buffer of socket ManagedMulticastSocketBinding was set to 1MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max send buffer in the OS correctly (e.g. net.core.wmem_max on Linux)
+        [Server:app-oneA] WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-6) JGRP000015: the receive buffer of socket ManagedMulticastSocketBinding was set to 20MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max receive buffer in the OS correctly (e.g. net.core.rmem_max on Linux)
+        [Server:app-oneA] WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-6) JGRP000015: the send buffer of socket ManagedMulticastSocketBinding was set to 1MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max send buffer in the OS correctly (e.g. net.core.wmem_max on Linux)
+        [Server:app-oneA] WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-6) JGRP000015: the receive buffer of socket ManagedMulticastSocketBinding was set to 25MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max receive buffer in the OS correctly (e.g. net.core.rmem_max on Linux)

 _NOTE: If ERRORs appear in the server.log when installing or deploying the quickstart, please stop the domain and restart it.
 This should ensure further steps run correctly._

 _NOTE:_ After the server has been running for a period of time, you may see the following warnings in the server log, which are followed by a stacktrace.
 You can ignore these warnings as this is is a known issue and is harmless.
 See [JBEAP-794](https://issues.jboss.org/browse/JBEAP-794) for more information.